 Not only is it highly entertaining, it’s also extremely similar to another super successful music video he made.
 Remember Fat Boy Slim’s 90s hit “Weapon of Choice”?

 In both videos, an unexpected protagonist suddenly bursts into dance and sashays through an ornate building.
 Some details are different, but the formula is clearly the same.

 Understanding What Works

-To come up with a formula that will work for your brand or subject matter, you first have to know what works, and then figure out how to apply it to your specific use-case.
+To come up with a formula that will work for your project, you first have to know what works.
+Then, figure out how to apply it to your specific use-case.

 It doesn’t matter if you haven’t made a video before.
-You can still research what’s working by searching for similar content online, and seeing what gets widely shared, liked or favorited.
+You can still research what’s working by searching for similar content online.
+Identify videos that get widely shared, liked or favorited.

 If your goals aren’t specifically about the reach of your content, rely on your gut for what you want your video to be like, but still check for successful examples.
 This will help solidify your vision and establish a reliable formula.

 All details matter.
 You’re looking for patterns you can replicate in your own videos that will help establish your formula and take the guesswork out of assembling your videos.